abhaysinh-gaikwad/cipher-sorceress-0123/README.md

 ## API Endpoints
 In case of Backend Applications provide a list of your API endpoints, methods, brief descriptions, and examples of request/response.
--POST /api/users/register - create a new user
+- POST /api/users/register - create a new user
--GET /api/users/checkEmail - retrive all users
+- GET /api/users/checkEmail - retrive all users
--POST /api/users/login - user can login
+- POST /api/users/login - user can login
--GET /api/users/logout - user can logout
+- GET /api/users/logout - user can logout
--POST /api/code/ - create a new code
+- POST /api/code/ - create a new code
--GET /api/code/ - retrive all codes
+- GET /api/code/ - retrive all codes
--PATCH /api/code/id - update the code
+- PATCH /api/code/id - update the code
--DELETE /api/code/id - delete the code
+- DELETE /api/code/id - delete the code